jonsuh/jonsuh.com/_posts/2015-05-26-august-connect.md

 You can connect more than one August Smart Lock to one August Connect; however, assuming your locks are far enough apart that both would not be close enough to properly connect to the August Connect, you’d probably need an August Connect for every lock you’d want remote access to.

-The one thing lacking about the August Connect and August Smart Lock is their inability to communicate and talk to other devices, ecosystems, or applications—August Smart Lock only talks to Nest Thermostat, and even then the integration is limited.
+The one thing lacking about the August Connect and August Smart Lock is the inability to communicate and talk to other devices, ecosystems, or applications—August Smart Lock only talks to Nest Thermostat, and even then the integration is limited.
 It’d be wonderful, for example, if you could add August Smart Lock on IFTTT as an Action based on a Trigger, and have it perform an action remotely via August Connect. (e.g. You’re having a party on July 1, 2015.
 At 5:00pm, automatically unlock the front door.)
-My hope is that both August Smart Lock and August Connects opens up and allows more third-party integration.
+My hope is that both August Smart Lock and August Connects open up and allow more third-party integration.

 ## Conclusion